fogg-lab/interactive-segmentation/README.md

     - Scroll with your mouse to zoom in/out, and right click + drag to pan around in the image.
     - Click on an object to select it for segmentation, or right click on the background to omit it from the segmentation.
     - Use the `Toggle brush` button to switch between brush and click modes.
 The brush mode lets you paint on foreground (positive) and background (negative) selections.
-    - Use the `Selection Transparency` slider to change the transparency of the selection layer.
+    - Use the `Selection Transparency` (alpha blending coefficient) slider to change the transparency of the selection layer.
     - Press `Show/Hide Mask` to show or hide the resulting segmentation mask.
 #
 4. Save frequently to avoid losing your work.